 The styles of the font you use also influence the competing power of your resume in a job application.
 Although there are fancy and creative styles are interesting, it is still recommended to use timeless and traditional fonts.
 This is to ensure simplicity of your resume.
 Use black color against white paper to keep your documents neat.

-Resume Fonts to Use and Their Samples
+Resume Fonts to Use in 2018 and Their Samples

 Sans Serifs are the safest and clean typefaces for 2018 resume font.
 They are neat and do not strain readers’ eyes or cause automated scanning setbacks.
 Among the Sans Serifs typeface category are: